bsielski/fantasy-names-generator-react-frontend/README.md

 ## Changelog (major changes)

+- Version 1.4.0: Sorting with radio buttons instead of regular buttons.
 - Version 1.3.0: Custom namesets don't need internet connection to work.
 - Version 1.2.0: Fix lack of reseting sorting names after generating new names.
 Fix missing space in the footer.
 Smaller font in the footer.
 Link to the source code in the footer.
 - Version 1.1.0: Move "How many names do you want to generate?" radio buttons and "Generate names" button to the left section.